Architectural lighting design: Methods

 For simple installations, hand-calculations based on tabular data can be used to provide an acceptable lighting design.
 More critical or optimized designs now routinely use mathematical modeling on a computer.

 Based on the positions and mounting heights of the fixtures, and their photometric characteristics, the proposed lighting layout can be checked for uniformity and quantity of illumination.
 For larger projects or those with irregular floor plans, lighting design software can be used.
 Each fixture has its location entered, and the reflectance of walls, ceiling, and floors can be entered.
 The computer program will then produce a set of contour charts overlaid on the project floor plan, showing the light level to be expected at the working height.
 More advanced programs can include the effect of light from windows or skylights, allowing further optimization of the operating cost of the lighting installation.
 The amount of daylight received in an internal space can typically be analyzed by undertaking a daylight factor calculation.

-The Zonal Cavity Method is used as a basis for both hand, tabulated, and computer calculations.
+The IES zonal cavity method (also known as the lumen method) is used as a basis for both hand, tabulated, and computer calculations.
 This method uses the reflectance coefficients of room surfaces to model the contribution to useful illumination at the working level of the room due to light reflected from the walls and the ceiling.
 Simplified photometric values are usually given by fixture manufacturers for use in this method.

 Computer modeling of outdoor flood lighting usually proceeds directly from photometric data.
 The total lighting power of a lamp is divided into small solid angular regions.
 Each region is extended to the surface which is to be lit and the area calculated, giving the light power per unit of area.
 Where multiple lamps are used to illuminate the same area, each one's contribution is summed.
 Again the tabulated light levels (in lux or foot-candles) can be presented as contour lines of constant lighting value, overlaid on the project plan drawing.
 Hand calculations might only be required at a few points, but computer calculations allow a better estimate of the uniformity and lighting level.